vdutell/pupil_calibration_helper/README.md

 Future Ideas for Implementation:

+ - Make sizes portion of window size as position
  - Make sizes and positions variable based on target distance
  - Make target distance a param in window